MengLeZhang/crimeMaps-preReg-code/docs/README.md

   - [ ] Please upload a copy of Figure 7 and 5, to which you refer in your text on page 3 and 14.
 If the figure is no longer to be included as part of the submission please remove all reference to it within the text.

-  - [ ] Please include captions for your Supporting Information files at the end of your manuscript, and update any in-text citations to match accordingly.
+  - [x] Please include captions for your Supporting Information files at the end of your manuscript, and update any in-text citations to match accordingly.
 Please see our Supporting Information guidelines for more information: http://journals.plos.org/plosone/s/supporting-information.
+  A: Done.
+File names changed and put captions at end of main text.

 - Review one comments
   - [ ] I find the text a bit repetitive.
 Try to remove some ideas that are mentioned twice.